FREQUENTLY ASKED QUESTIONS

 Q. How can I prepare for the examination?

-A. A FREE Study Outline is available from the Certifying Board.
+A. A FREE Study Outline is available from CCBMA.
 We recommend you study from textbooks not over three years old.
-A Review Guide is available from the CCBMA office for $25.
-It contains 25 quizzes to help you prepare for the exam.
+A Review Guide is available from CCBMA for $40.
+It contains 25 quizzes to assist in your exam preparation.
 As you complete the quizzes, you will be able to identify areas where you may need to concentrate your study.
-It includes the answer key.
-A Practice Test booklet is also available for $15.00.
-This contains 50 Basic, 25 Administrative and 25 Clinical questions.
-This is meant to help those who wish to practice taking the exam in the multiple choice format.
-The Practice Test also includes the answer key.
+The review guide includes the answer keys.
+A Practice Quiz booklet and Drug Calculation Workbook are also available for purchase for $15.00 each.
+These booklets are meant to help those who wish to practice taking the exam in the multiple choice format.

 Q. Where is the exam given?